 - Personal capital – a free website that will help you get a complete picture of your current financial situation, including detailed graphs, your current net worth, cash flow, and more.

-20. Create and stick to a budget – creating and sticking to budget will help you get out of debt, increase your savings and see exactly where your money is going.
+Creating and sticking to budget will help you get out of debt, increase your savings and see exactly where your money is going.
 You might be surprised to see exactly how much money you’re spending each month on latte’s or random gas station purchases.
 There are various tools you can use to create a budget, depending on your needs and personal preference.

 Budgeting tools to check out: